Ace-86/amara/README.md

 Technologies Used:
-Javascript, React, Node, Python, MySQL, Figma, Express, Nodemon, Fastapi, chatgpt,
+Javascript, React, Node, Python, MySQL, Figma, Express, Nodemon,

+API(s) used:
+Fastapi, Chatgpt, ElevenLabs

 Phase 1 (6/13/23):
-Create a frontend chat display to show communication between user and ai Develop a voice recorder feature (main communication path) Create two-way voice communication between user and ai Storage of all communication data saved on private server to create a ai learning database Allow user to see/listen to the last five conversations Allow user to delete history (warn user 2x)
+xx-Create a frontend chat display to show communication between user and ai;
+xx-Develop a voice recorder feature (main communication path);
+xx-Create two-way voice communication between user and ai;
+Storage of all communication data saved on private server to create a ai learning database;
+Allow user to see/listen to the last five conversations;
+Allow user to delete history (warn user 2x);
+AI can perform simple task (opening a page, creating a new task) using commands;

 Phase 2: